When PKR 2.4M in SEO Spend Stops Producing Leads for Pakistani SMEs

 The signal appears first in Google Search Console data.
 Impressions for core commercial keywords remain stable or increase slightly month-over-month.
 Clicks on those same keywords decline by 10% to 35%.
 The CTR column tells the story: a page that previously converted 12% of impressions into clicks now converts 8%.
 Nothing about the page changed.
 The SERP changed.

-The Pakistan ecommerce market, estimated at PKR 750-900 billion in annual gross merchandise value for 2026, is growing at 15-22% annually according to projections based on State Bank of Pakistan payment system data.
-Yet only 20-30% of Pakistani SMEs maintain any kind of website or structured online presence.
+Pakistan ecommerce is still growing, but many SMEs have weak websites, poor tracking, or thin structured content.
+The businesses that do invest in SEO are often the same businesses now exposed to AI answers, because their content is discoverable enough to summarize but not always strong enough to earn the click.
 The businesses that do invest in SEO — the minority that has taken digital seriously — are the same businesses now losing the most traffic to AI answers, because their content is discoverable enough for Google’s AI to extract from but not structured enough to earn citation.

 The pattern holds across industries.
 Medical clinics lose traffic to AI health answers.
 Real estate agencies lose to AI property summaries.
 Tax consultants lose to AI-generated filing guidance.
 Legal firms lose to AI legal explanations.
 The more informational the content strategy, the steeper the decline.
 Pakistani businesses that invested heavily in educational blog content — the standard SEO playbook for the past five years — are now feeding Google’s AI engine while receiving diminishing returns.